JeongHyunJin/AISFM3.0/README.md

 ## Contents

 This repository contains several python codes to understand the AISFMs.
-More detailed information of the AISFMs can be found in our paper.
+More detailed information of the AISFMs can be found in our publications.

 <br/>